 Engineering Rome is a UW Exploration Seminar that covers Roman and Italian engineering over a range of 3,000 years, from Ancient Rome to the present day.
 It consists of a preparatory 1-credit Spring seminar and one 5-credit course, CEE 409 Engineering Rome.
 First, a once-per-week orientation session meets in Spring to provide background information and program orientation.
 Second, an in-depth session meets in Rome, Italy, at the UW Rome Center for three weeks during the Summer-Fall quarter break.

 EARLY FALL, 5 CREDITS, Engineering Electives

-Visit the ancient city of Petra, swim in the Dead Sea, and learn about how water is managed, treated, and conserved on one of the most water scares nations in the world.
-This course examines impacts of a hot dry climate on water engineering systems by studying the engineered water cycle in Jordan including: water cycles and sources in Jordan; drinking water treatment and desalination; wastewater treatment and reuse; decentralized and on-site treatment; and ancient water engineering.
+Visit the ancient city of Petra, swim in the Dead Sea, and learn about how water is managed, treated, and conserved in one of the most water-scarce nations in the world.
+This course examines the impacts of a hot, dry climate on water engineering systems by studying the engineered water cycle in Jordan.
+Topics include water cycles and sources in Jordan, drinking water treatment and desalination, wastewater treatment and reuse, decentralized and on-site treatment, and ancient water engineering.

 ENGINEERS WITHOUT BORDERS

-Several UW ChemE students have participated in short term study abroad opportunities through their involvement with Engineers without Borders.
-Engineers without Borders »
+Several UW ChemE students have participated in short-term study abroad opportunities through their involvement with Engineers without Borders.

-Visit the College of Engineering Study Abroad page to learn about even more opportunities available for engineers at UW and to receive tips about getting started planning for study abroad.
+Visit the College of Engineering Study Abroad page to learn about even more opportunities and to receive tips on planning for study abroad.
 Some suggested programs are also listed on our Optional Specialty Areas page, based on topic.